mlyean/kattis-tool/README.md

 ## About

-This is a simple command line tool written in Haskell to easily download and run the provided sample test cases on your machine.
+`kat` is a simple command line tool written in Haskell to easily download and run the provided sample test cases on your machine.

 ## Installation